 Scientists that have studied the glycemic load and acne have found that people who eat a lot of high-glycemic load foods may develop more acne.
 However, these studies only examined a small number of people, and used surveys, which are considered an imperfect tool, so more research is needed to confirm this finding.2 But, if it is indeed true that high-glycemic load foods lead to more acne, then it is likely that low-glycemic load foods are preferred.

 Some examples of low glycemic load foods that are possibly good for acne include:

 - Whole vegetables

 Foods High in Antioxidants

 Antioxidants are vitamins and minerals that protect the body from inflammation by preventing toxic chemicals, called reactive oxygen species (ROS), from forming in the body.
 By preventing the formation of ROS, antioxidants can lower inflammation.
 Since acne is an inflammatory disease, reducing inflammation might help reduce acne symptoms.

-This means that foods high in antioxidants might possibly be good for acne because they help to reduce inflammation.2
+In addition, research suggests that people with acne tend to be deficient in certain antioxidants, such as vitamin A, vitamin E, and selenium.3 This means that foods high in antioxidants might possibly be good for acne because they may correct an antioxidant deficiency and help to reduce inflammation.4

 Foods high in antioxidants include:

 - Whole fruits

 - Nuts and nut butters